Every B2B founder, marketer, executive, or coach understands that people do business with those whom they know, like, and trust.

 This won’t happen overnight, but if you put in the work it pays off.

-The beauty in this strategy is that you don’t necessarily need a lot of traffic, and you don’t have to create new content each month to succeed.
+The beauty of this strategy is that you don’t necessarily need a lot of traffic, and you don’t have to create new content each month to succeed.
 All you need to do is speak on podcasts and provide authentic value.